Malware-Concept-Drift-Detection/bootstrap/README.md

     git clone git@github.com:Malware-Concept-Drift-Detection/bootstrap.git && cd bootstrap
     ```
 2. *Run* the pipeline using the scripts provided in this repository.

    For example:

    ```bash
    bash norton670_dts_time_based.sh
    ```

-    This script extracts *Decoding-the-Secrets* features from the *Norton670* dataset and applies *Transcendent*-based Concept drift detection using a *time-based* train/test split.
+    Extracts *Decoding-the-Secrets* features from the *Norton670* PE files and applies *Transcendent*-based Concept drift detection using a *time-based* train/test split.

+## Authors

+- Luca Fabri